shczhen/docsearch-configs/README.md

 bash run-algolia-crawler-incrementally.sh
 ```

-Replace `/PATH/TO/CONFIGS/` with correct path.
+Replace `/PATH/TO/CONFIGS/` with correct path on file `run-algolia-crawler-incrementally.sh`.
 Set crontab to crawl everyday at 11:00PM.

 ## Fully update

 ```
 bash run-algolia-crawler-fully.sh
 ```

+Replace `/PATH/TO/CONFIGS/` with correct path on file `run-algolia-crawler-fully.sh`.